asandelarvine/birthday_calc/README.md

 ## KNOWN BUGS:

-I had a challenge on getting the akan name display as output.
+I had a challenge on getting the akan name display as output

+But with did a perfect research on what the correct formula shuld be.

 #### TECHNOLOGIES USED:

 HTML
 CSS
 JavaScript

+#### BDD
+Input

+Year-The year of birth

+Month-Month of the year

+DateOfBirth-Day of the month

+Output

+DayOfBirth - The day of the week the user was born e.g 1999 03 20 Female
+Akan name - The Akan name of the user e.g Afua

 ## SUPPORT AND CONTACT DETAILS: